EdinburghGenomics/Analysis-Driver/README.md

 # HOWTO #
 ==============

-The `driver.py` script expects an input path:
+The `driver.py` script expects an path to an input direct:

 > python driver.py -i /path/to/sequencing/data

-In that path, the scripts will need to find `RunInfo.xml` and `SampleSheet.csv` which contain information related the runs.
+Within that input directory, the scripts will need to find `RunInfo.xml` and `SampleSheet.csv` which contain information related the runs.
 A working directory, named after the sequencing data, will be created on the local path from where the script is executed, therefore it requires writing permissions.
 Within that new directory, two more directories will be created:

 1. Unaligned